I DO NOT LOVE YOGA

 To keep my actions compassionate

-To cut the bull shit and live open heartedly, courageously, and vulnerably.
+To live open heartedly, courageously, and vulnerably.

 I never know what or who I will find on the mat